 ***IMPORTANT UPDATE ***

-Port Noarlunga jetty repairs set to commence
+Port Noarlunga jetty reopened following storm repairs

 We thank the community for its patience and continued interest.